Mxfork/get-touch/README.md

 ### 3. Configure Environment Variables

 Create a file named `.env` in the project's root directory.
-The script uses this file to load sensitive configuration. **It is critical that you do not commit this file to version control.**
+The script uses this file to load sensitive data like private keys and RPC URLs. **It is critical that you do not commit this file to version control.**

 Here is an example `.env` template:
 ```env